guinacio/streamlit-portal-server/README.md

    - Clear browser cache to refresh CSS
    - Check for JavaScript console errors
    - Ensure Streamlit version supports theme features

+7. **Network Access Issues**
+   - Verify server and users are on the same network (LAN)
+   - Check firewall settings for ports 8501 and 8000
+   - Confirm server IP address is accessible from user machines
+   - Test with `ping [SERVER-IP]` from user machines
+   - Ensure no network restrictions block HTTP traffic

 ## Contributing